guillain/CoreBot-framework/doc/logic.md

 # 2/ Controller: loaded during the start-up
 - ./app/controller/

+The hears and on controllers are loaded via the script `./app/lib/controller.js`.
-The hears and on controller are loaded via the script `./app/lib/controller.js` who provides also a template to create the controllers.
-For example the ethod to load or not the controller, the pattern and form configuration...
+The action controllers are loaded via the script `./app/lib/controller_action.js`.
+Both provide template to create the controllers or the action.
+For example the method to load or not the controller, the security and ACL, the pattern and form configuration...

 Each controller is describe with the help of the standard files (cf. [configuration](doc/configuration.md) and it is executed or not